Subject areas:

 INSTRUCTIONS:

-STEP 1: By the deadline of 23:59 UK time on 2 Jan 2024, you MUST:
+STEP 1: By the deadline of 23:59 UK time on 1 January 2026, you MUST:

-• On the funding part of your KCL online Admissions Application Form, ensure you tick the box at item 5 (Award Scheme Code or Name) and enter the code: 2425-KCSC (please copy and paste the code exactly).
-Applicants who fail to input this exact code as instructed will not be picked up when we extract details from the admissions system, so it is vital that you do this correctly!
-Please refer to the attached 'K-CSC 2024-25 Guidance for Applicants' document for full details and a print screen of what this should look like.
+Important: Applicants who fail to input this exact code (the bit in red) as instructed will not be identified during the admissions data extraction process and will therefore not be considered for the scholarship, so it is vital that you do this correctly!
+Please refer to the attached 'K-CSC 2026-27 Guidance for Applicants' document for full details and a print screen of what this should look like.

-STEP 2: By the deadline of 23:59 UK time on 15 Jan 2024, you MUST:
+STEP 2: By the deadline of 23:59 UK time on 14 January 2026, you MUST:

 Ensure that you have submitted all the required supporting documentation as part of your online Admissions application, to include:

-• Official degree transcripts and certificates, including professional/university-made translations.
-Please note that if your degree is from a Chinese institution, you must also provide your graduation certificate;
+- Official degree transcripts and certificates, including professional/university-made translations.
+Please note that if your degree is from a Chinese institution, you must also provide your graduation certificate.

-• References: Some programmes will require two references, and some will only require one reference.
+- References: some programmes will require two references, and some will only require one reference.
 Your online admissions application will indicate the correct number of references needed for your programme, and the admissions system will automatically submit a request to your given referee(s) once you have submitted your admissions application.
-Please note that it is your responsibility to ensure that your referee(s) submit the reference(s) on time;
+Please note that it is your responsibility to ensure that your referee(s) submit the reference(s) on time.

 To add any outstanding material, simply log back into your online admissions application and upload the relevant documentation.
 If you experience any problems with this, please contact the admissions team via the messaging section of your application.

-** PLEASE NOTE: if you are currently studying a master’s degree in a majority English speaking country, such as the UK and USA, you may still be required to provide a valid English test certificate by 15 January 2024 to prove your English language proficiency.
-If you have previously taken an English language test within the last 2 years, please upload your test certificate to your admissions application.
-For any queries relating to English language proficiency, please contact the King’s Admissions Team via your online application.
+** English Language Requirements: PLEASE NOTE: if you are currently studying a master’s degree in a majority English speaking country, such as the UK and USA, you may still be required to provide a valid English language test certificate by 14 January 2026.
+If you have previously taken an English language test, please upload your test certificate to your admissions application.
+Test results are valid if the test was taken within two years of the start date of your chosen programme.

 STEP 3: Submit a separate application to the CSC:

-• If you are currently in China, you must follow the local application procedures in China, or, if you are currently studying abroad, you may need to apply through a Chinese Embassy.
-For CSC guidance, please visit https://www.csc.edu.cn.
+- If you are currently in China, you must follow the local application procedures in China, or, if you are currently studying abroad, you may need to apply through a Chinese Embassy.
+For CSC guidance, please visit http://www.csc.edu.cn.

-• Note that the CSC application process is separate to the process run by King’s College London.
+- Note that the CSC application process is separate to the process run by King’s College London.

-• The CSC application period is normally 10-31 March, however, application deadlines for institutions within China may differ, so please check carefully.
+- The CSC application period is normally 10-31 March, however, application deadlines for institutions within China may differ, so please check carefully.

 APPLICANTS WHO FAIL TO APPLY AS INSTRUCTED WILL NOT BE ELIGIBLE FOR CONSIDERATION.